Salvem o surf: 2003 and 2008

 Jardim do Mar- S.O.S. supported technically in 2003 the civic movement for the preservation of Jardim do Mar, led by the environmental associations Save the Waves Coalition, Quercus and Cosmo.
 S.O.S. and has been repeatedly advocating the construction of Multi-purpose Reefs, however composed of rock since rock is the local natural substrate, to recover the damaged waves of Jardim do Mar, Lugar de Baixo and Ponta Delgada in the island of Madeira.
 However the Regional Government of Madeira has not yet chosen to recover the damaged waves.

 2006

 S.Pedro do Estoril – As a result of the preserving of Carcavelos Beach, the Cascais Municipality has requested a study for an artificial reef to improve surf conditions in S.Pedro do Estoril.
-The members of the Technical team of SOS also motivated some of the best Science and Engineering Institutions of Portugal, Instituto Superior Técnico, Faculdade de Ciências da Universidade de Lisboa and Laboratório Nacional de Engenharia Civil, to join the Cascais Municipality in the artificial surfing reef study.
+The members of the Technical team of SOS also motivated some of the best Science and Engineering Institutions of Portugal, Instituto Superior Técnico, School of Sciences of University of Lisbon and Laboratório Nacional de Engenharia Civil, to join the Cascais Municipality in the artificial surfing reef study.